Mdzaidsiddique/Black-Friday/README.md

 # Black-Friday
-In this repository, I have done Exploratory Data Analysis and feature engineering for Black Friday Dataset by using
+In this repository, I have done Exploratory Data Analysis and feature engineering for Black Friday Dataset.
-### Pandas, Matplotlib and Seaborn.
+## Technologies used:
+- Python
+- Pandas
+- Matplotlib
+- Seaborn
 ### importing the dataset

 import pandas as pd